-While this is an extreme example, it shows the power of receiving an unvarnished, firsthand perspective from customers.
+The power of receiving an unvarnished, firsthand perspective from customers.
 If you want to get ahead of possible problems or, better yet, solve problems to make your customers’ lives better (and, as a result, your brand more successful), then you should be thinking about how to take advantage of these techniques today.

 Videos and pictures taken by the consumer, for instance, allow us to see and hear what they are doing and experiencing throughout the purchase journey — adding depth, color and context to how they view and engage with brands.”

 There are several options for helping you see the world through the customer’s eyes:

 - GPS-assisted, mobile research allows you to intercept real consumers in the moment of making a decision or having an experience – thus quantifying tangible and emotional triggers that drive choices.

 - Mobile ethnography and cam-based research allows you to see what the customer is experiencing physically and emotionally as they perform specific tasks.

 - Utilizing web-cam video in place of typed open-ended responses allows customers to share views on what is important and what is behind the answers they’re giving.